sMamooler/Resource-Efficient-ML-Algorithm-for-On-Implant-Neurological-Symptom-Detection/README.md

 You can adjust the number of epochs for training in run.py.
 The training can be interupted by ctrl+c and the weights will be saved in checkpoints directory.

-In [fpoint_quantization.ipynb]() you can repoduce the results published in the report for the Binarization and Fixed-Point Quantization method.
+In [fpoint_quantization.ipynb]() you can reproduce the results published in the report for the Binarization and Fixed-Point Quantization method.

-In [pruning.ipynb]() you can repoduce the results published in the report for the Pruning method.
+In [pruning.ipynb]() you can reproduce the results published in the report for the Pruning method.

-In [trained_quantization.ipynb]() you can repoduce the results published in the report for the Trained Quantization and Weight Sharing method.
+In [trained_quantization.ipynb]() you can reproduce the results published in the report for the Trained Quantization and Weight Sharing method.

 ## Authors